THE BENEFITS OF SKIN NEEDLING

-Apart from witnessing the benefits of this intensive but not-too-much-down-time treatment, first hand, there are a plethora of benefits that identify closeley to fraxel laser without the risk of abnormal collagen production and melanocyte/papile damage.
+Apart from witnessing the benefits of this intensive but not-too-much-down-time treatment, first hand, there are a plethora of benefits that identify closely to fraxel laser without the risk of abnormal collagen production and melanocyte/papule damage.

 Skin needling, also known as Collagen induction therapy (CIT) does exactly that.
 Human skin tissue produces twelve types of collagen.
 Skin needling promotes types one and three which are the best quality and responsible for the anti-ageing and strengthening of the skin.

 Skin needling can help with a variety of skin conditions.
 Skin needling helps to reduce redness and visible capillaries, reduce scarring and fine to moderate lines and improve the general health and wellness of the skin.
 The more serious the concern, the more treatments you will need to help have the desired result.
 Between three to six but no more than eight are recommended.

 On my own skin: I have noticed a massive difference in overall plumpness and firmness, a massive reduction in capillaries and redness, clearer skin.
 Promotion of healing - in terms of if I have a break out it clears itself more quickly.

 Skin needling penetrates serums deep into the tissue via the tip of the needle to intensify the ingredients.
 Hyaluronic acid is commonly used.
 This ingredient holds one thousand times its own weight in moisture and makes up some fillers used medically to plump the skin.